danlorb/xbashio/README.md

-# xbash
+# xbashio

-xbash is a bash function library for commonly uses operations.
+xbashio is a bash function library for commonly uses operations.